sergiocabrero/asturies-wildfires/Readme.md

 This repository contains code and data used in the paper:

 S. Cabrero, X.G.
-Pañeda, D. Melendi, R. García, and T. Plagemann, "Using Firefighter Mobility Traces to Understand Ad-Hoc Networks in Wildfires," In IEEE Access, (to appear).
+Pañeda, D. Melendi, R. García, and T. Plagemann, "Using Firefighter Mobility Traces to Understand Ad-Hoc Networks in Wildfires," In IEEE Access, (to appear). pre-print: http://ieeexplore.ieee.org/document/8123860/

 Feel free to use these traces or code in your own research (and please cite our paper as source!).
 Contact me if you have questions.